 A graduate of Youngstown State University who moved to Cleveland in 2018, Brittney shares her home with her wife, Devin, their young daughter, and a variety of critters.
 Please feel free to ask her about baby pictures if you're interested—sharing them is her new favorite hobby!

 Brittney is a big fan of tabletop games, reading, and cooking.
 She is, like Britta, both a Harry Potter reader and a Hufflepuff, as well as being the office’s only team member who is either left-handed or a vegetarian.

 Wombat is currently interning in the role of public relations and is being groomed to head the department in the future.
-His role as intern has him developing important job skills, such as: sit, stay, down, and shake hands.
+His role as intern has him developing important job skills, such as: sit, stay, down, spin, and shake hands, which will lead to his eventual certification as Designated Office Greeter.
 He loves meeting new people and is looking forward to the end of social distancing so that he can finally see his office.
 Wombat lives in Brooklyn Heights with his people, Britta and Craig.
 His favorite activities are playing with his toy pigeon and lounging in the shade.